-OPP requires an extensive battery of animal poisoning tests for every pesticide manufactured or sold in the U.S. An estimated 12,000 or more rats, mice, rabbits, birds, fish, and dogs are killed in laboratory poisoning experiments just to satisfy the OPP’s data requirements for a single chemical “active ingredient”—which does not include the testing that is required for other ingredients in a pesticide formulation or the final formulations themselves.
-Less stringent data requirements are applied to natural “biopesticides.”
-Virtually none of the animal tests required by OPP has ever been properly validated to ensure that its results are reliable and relevant to human beings or other species of concern.
+The United States government requires extensive animal poisoning tests for every pesticide manufactured or sold in the country.
+An estimated 7,400 or more rats, mice, rabbits, birds, fish, and dogs are killed in laboratory experiments just to satisfy government data requirements for a single pesticide “active ingredient.”
+This does not include animals used in testing that is required for other ingredients in a pesticide formulation or the final formulation itself.
+Virtually none of the animal tests required have ever been properly validated to ensure that their results are reliable and relevant to humans or other species of concern.

 The Environmental Protection Agency (EPA) Office of Pesticide Programs (OPP) regulates all products used or sold in the U.S. or imported into the country that are designed to manage, destroy, attract, or repel “pests.”
 Pesticides include synthetic chemicals, genetically engineered toxins, natural substances such as pheromones and garlic, and even living organisms such as insects, bacteria, and viruses.

 PETA has long pressured OPP to move away from animal testing, and we are seeing some promising progress.
 OPP has made significant strides in developing ways to use fewer animals in acute toxicity testing.
 These tests involve feeding a toxic pesticide to animals, applying it to their skin, and forcing them to inhale it.
 The objective is to determine the amount of pesticide that will kill at least 50% of the animals through the oral, dermal, and inhalation methods of exposure.
 Other acute toxicity tests involve placing pesticides in the eyes or on the skin of animals to observe the degree of irritation caused as well as tests to see whether a pesticide causes an allergic skin reaction.